 STI Certificate updates/rotation best practices

 Consideration of the impact of switching STI certificates and other certificate management impacts, while there are in flight calls, should be considered.
-Standard CRL techniques should be considered the initial preferred way of signaling the expiry of a certificate.
+Standard CRL techniques should be considered the initial preferred way of signaling the revocation of a certificate.
 Techniques for short-lived certificates could be considered in the future.

 Evolution of STI certificates